jimjonesbr/rdf_fdw/README.md

 `orderby_column`: ordering column used for the pagination - just like in SQL `ORDER BY`.
 Default `''`, which means that the function will chose a column to use in the `ORDER BY` clause on its own.
 That is, the procedure will try to set the first column with the option `nodetype` set to `iri`.
 If the table has no `iri` typed `nodetype`, the first column will be chosen as ordering column.
 If you do not wish to have an `ORDER BY` clause at all, set this parameter to `NULL`.

-`sort_order`: `ASC` or `DESC` to sort the data returned in ascending or descending order, respectivelly.
+`sort_order`: `ASC` or `DESC` to sort the data returned in ascending or descending order, respectively.
 Default `ASC`.

 `create_table`: creates the table set in `target_table` before harvesting the `FOREIGN TABLE`.
 Default `false`.

 `verbose`: prints debugging messages in the standard output.
 Default `false`.

-`commit_page`: commits the inserted records immediatelly or only after the transaction is finished.
+`commit_page`: commits the inserted records immediately or only after the transaction is finished.
 Useful for those who want records to be discarded in case of an error - following the principle of *everything or nothing*.
-Default `true`, which means that all inserts will me committed immediatelly.
+Default `true`, which means that all inserts will be committed immediately.

 -------